 It’s for your health and safety as well as your passengers and clients.
 You can and should do much more than just wash your hands regularly and wear a face mask.

-Check out our guide for tips and tutorials on how to avoid contamination and what you can do in your day-to-day work to curb the spread of the virus.
+Check out our guide for tips and tutorials on how to avoid contamination and what you can do in your day-to-day work to curb the spreading of the virus.

 How to clean your car

-Washing your hands frequently is crucial to your health and that of others, and that’s especially true during this epidemic.
-But that’s far from all.
+Washing your hands frequently is crucial to your health and that of others, but it’s gained even more importance with the pandemic setting in.
+But it’s far from all that you can do.
 Your car is your companion on the roads, with plenty of frequently-touched surfaces to keep clean.

 Take a moment to study this infographic, and use it as a checklist when cleaning your car to make sure you don’t miss any spots that may present an infection hazard.